DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ### Open Sheet

-Click with the right mouse button on the sheet and choose the option Open Sheet, to view the new sheet created.
+Right-click on the sheet and choose Open sheet option, to see the new sheet you have created.

 ![SheetGen open sheet](../../assets\images\SheetGen\SG-Sl-OpenSheet.gif)
 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

 ### Duplicate Sheet

-You can perform this action for individual sheets by clicking the right mouse button and choosing the Duplicate option, or you can perform this action in batch for several sheets simultaneously.
+You can perform this action for individual sheets by right-clicking and choosing the Duplicate option, or you can perform this action in batch for several sheets simultaneously.
 To duplicate in batch, select the sheets you want, and in the Batch Actions list, choose Duplicate.

 ![SheetGen duplicate sheet](../../assets\images\SheetGen\SG-Sl-DuplicateSheet.gif)

 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-1. Options to duplicate individual sheets.
+1. Options for duplicating individual sheets.

 - Set a number of copies
 - Select the checkbox if you want to Duplicate Views from sheet